Blog

 • Earn half or more of their annual revenue from selling personal information.

-GDPR regulates data controllers and data processors in the EU that process personal data or data controllers and data processors outside the EU that process the data of EU citizens.
+GDPR regulates data controllers and processors across the globe that process the data of EU citizens.

-GDPR protects “data subjects,” either EU citizens or residents, which GDPR defines as “an identified or identifiable natural person.”
-GDPR treats children similarly to CCPA, but puts the age of content at 16 to opt in to the sale of their personal information.
+GDPR protects EU citizens and residents, which GDPR defines as “an identified or identifiable natural person.”
+GDPR treats children similarly to CCPA but puts the age of consent at 16 to opt into the sale of their personal information.

-3. CCPA and GDPR protect different kinds of personal information
+3. They protect different kinds of personal information

 CCPA protects personal information, which CCPA defines as information that you can associate with a particular consumer or household.

-GDPR protects personal data, which GDPR defines as information related to a data subject.
+GDPR protects personal data, which GDPR defines as any information related to a person that could be used to identify them, such as name, weight, date of birth, etc.

 CCPA requires businesses to inform consumers about the categories of personal information collected, as well as the intended use of each category.
 Companies have to provide further notice if they want to collect additional information categories or use the information they gather for purposes unrelated to the original intent.
 Similar rules apply to third parties who buy and may want to re-sell personal data.

-GDPR requires that data controllers provide consumers with information about how they are collecting and processing their personal data.
-Such notices must also detail whether or not the company is collecting data directly from the data subject or gathering data through a third party.
+GDPR requires that data controllers provide consumers with information about how they are collecting and processing their data.
+Such notices must also detail whether the company is collecting data directly from the data subject or gathering data through a third party.

 The Future of Privacy forum details the rights across CCPA and GDPR; nine of the most important are highlighted here.